FOXP3: Role in cancer

 In addition to Foxp3's role in regulatory T cell differentiation, multiple lines of evidence have indicated that Foxp3 play important roles in cancer development.

 Down-regulation of Foxp3 expression has been reported in tumour specimens derived from breast, prostate, and ovarian cancer patients, indicating that Foxp3 is a potential tumour suppressor gene.
 Expression of Foxp3 was also detected in tumour specimens derived from additional cancer types, including pancreatic, melanoma, liver, bladder, thyroid, cervical cancers.
-However, in these reports, no corresponding normal tissues was analyzed, therefore it remained unclear whether Foxp3 is a pro- or anti-tumourigeneic molecule in these tumours.
+However, in these reports, no corresponding normal tissues were analyzed, therefore it remained unclear whether Foxp3 is a pro- or anti-tumourigeneic molecule in these tumours.

-Two lines of functional evidence strongly supported that Foxp3 serves as tumour suppressive transcription factor in cancer development.
+Two lines of functional evidence strongly supported that Foxp3 serves as a tumour suppressive transcription factor in cancer development.
 First, Foxp3 represses expression of HER2, Skp2, SATB1 and MYC oncogenes and induces expression of tumour suppressor genes P21 and LATS2 in breast and prostate cancer cells.
 Second, over-expression of Foxp3 in melanoma, glioma, breast, prostate and ovarian cancer cell lines induces profound growth inhibitory effects in vitro and in vivo.
 However, this hypothesis need to be further investigated in future studies.